• Skip to primary navigation

 Let’s prep a few ingredients by chopping them up.
 More specifically,

-We will prepare the rest of the ingredients while the orzo is cooking to save time.
+We will prepare the remaining ingredients while the orzo cooks to save time.

 Instructions